 Wear rubber or latex gloves when accepting and handling deer.

-- Was the deer tested for CWD (it should have a yellow tag/number attached to it)?
+- Was the deer head submitted for testing for CWD within 24 hours of harvest at one of the check stations (it should have a yellow tag/number attached to it) or drop boxes?

 Isolate the carcass or meat products if you receive any that have been tested for CWD.

 - Cover the carcasses with plastic bags and creating space between other carcasses.

 - Separation is preferably done on a separate rail but a separate pallet in the cooler could also be used.

 - For drop-offs that occur after hours, have an intake form available and plastic bags to cover the carcasses so they can be separated.

 - It is recommended to further identify any segregated/suspect deer carcasses in storage areas (via additional legible tag or writing on plastic covering).
 Example: CWD Suspect; Hold Pending Test Results

 - Do not cut or process the carcass until it has been cleared via test results from the DNR.